 Injury Care Clinic (ICC)

-The Fieldhouse Complex houses the Outdoor Adventure Center (OAC), Aquatic Center, Arena, Fitness and Wellness Center, Injury Care Clinic, and the Recreation Center.
-Access to the Recreation Center, Aquatic Center, and OAC is free to students for drop-in use when they present their student ID card.
-Within the Recreation Center, there are multisport courts, racquetball courts, strength training equipment, cardiovascular machines, and an elevated track.
+The Fieldhouse Complex houses the Aquatic Center, Arena, Climbing Center, Outdoor Adventure (OA) program, Fitness and Wellness Center, Injury Care Clinic, and the Recreation Center.
+Access to the Recreation Center, Aquatic Center, and OA is free to students for drop-in use when they present their student ID card.
+Within the Recreation Center, there are multisport courts, racquetball courts, strength training equipment, functional fitness areas, cardiovascular machines, an elevated track, and locker rooms.
 The Kelly Family Sports Center is also available for use of the indoor turf field space and the track.
 There are many outdoor facilities available to students, as well, including multiple turfed fields, tennis courts, basketball courts, sand volleyball courts, roller hockey space, The Meadows golf course, an outdoor track, softball fields, walking and running trails, and the ravines.
-For more information, visit www.gvsu.edu/sportsfacilities or call (616) 331-3313.
+For more information, including hours, visit www.gvsu.edu/sportsfacilities or call (616) 331-3313.

 Transportation between, within, and around the Robert C. Pew Grand Rapids Campus and the Allendale Campus is easy, convenient, and free.